 Explore the Beautiful City Palace

 From courtyards, gardens, to beautiful architecture, this palace is everything royal life was all about.
 Visiting this palace will cost Indians about Rs 300 whereas for foreigners it is about Rs.
-500.
+500. One of the most beautiful places and top things to do in India, the city place is grand and stil a royal residence.

 The entire tour of the palace takes about 2 hours.
 You can also make your visit grand by checking out the Chandra Mahal, the place where the royal family currently resides, or the amazing light show (and that’s something you don’t want to miss out on).